moq-wg/moq-transport/draft-ietf-moq-transport.md

 * Reason Phrase: Provides the reason for subscription error.

-* Track Alias: When not equal to Subscribe ID, the subscriber SHOULD re-issue the SUBSCRIBE with this Track Alias instead.
+* Track Alias: When Error Code is TBD, the subscriber SHOULD re-issue the SUBSCRIBE with this Track Alias instead.
 If this Track Alias is already in use, the receiver MUST close the connection with a Duplicate Track Alias error ({{session-termination}}).